gustavreinehr/appgyver/android/keystore/readme.md

    keytool -genkey -v -keystore my-app-name.keystore -alias my-app-name -keyalg RSA -keysize 2048 -validity 10000
    ```
     Don't forget to change the `my-app-name` for your actual app name.
-7) You will be prompted to enter a password;
+7) You will be prompted to enter a password (you'll notice that no characters or symbols appears on the screen as you type the password; it's supposed to be that way.
+Just enter your password and hit *Enter* when you are done);
 8) It will ask you for further optional information;
 9) When finished, you will have the following information to enter to AppGyver:
    - **Keystore File** - It's your `my-app-name.keyword`.
 It will be located in the folder where you ran the `keytool` command;